A member-submitted motion was passed at the 2020 College AGM, which called on RCPCH to:

 Around 80 College members - from medical students to retired consultants, from those living in our UK nations to those working internationally - have volunteered to join us over the next three years.

-Alongside this dynamic group of members we are establishing an Expert Reference group, chaired by our President Camilla Kingdon, which will bring together experts in the field to advise our work.
-We will also be working closely with RCPCH &Us to ensure that the voice of Children and Young People is included across all our workstreams.
+Alongside this dynamic group of members we also have an Expert Reference group, chaired by our President Dr Camilla Kingdon, which brings together experts in the field to advise our work.
+We are also working closely with RCPCH &Us to ensure that the voice of children and young people is included across all our workstreams.